Advanced Master: master of Research in Art and Design

 For who?

-The program is particularly suitable to those interested in critically developing their practice within a social-political field or in preparation for a successful PhD project.
+We work with a small group of maximum 12 students.
+The candidates are artists or designers who have developed an individual or collaborative practice and intend to work on a practice-based artistic research project for one year.
+The program is particularly suitable to those interested in critically developing their practice within a social-political field or in preparation for a PhD project.

-We offer a nurturing research environment of dedicated and experienced tutors, junior and senior researchers and PhD students as well as an international network of professionals, institutions and guest lecturers.
-Small collectives or artistic duos are also encouraged to apply!
+This program is anchored in a nurturing research environment of five dedicated and experienced tutors, and several PhD and senior researchers as well as a network of guest lecturers and partner organizations.

 Practical information